New homes for neighbourhoods

 Proposals for four new modular homes on two of the four small underused council housing garage sites at Patchdean were presented to residents and local ward councillors at a consultation event in February 2017 and adjusted in light of residents’ feedback.The council is working up the proposals further before seeking committee approval.

 Proposals for 12 new modular homes on the site of 51 empty council garages in Buckley Close, Hangleton which are no longer safe to use were presented to residents and local ward councillors at a drop-in consultation event at Hangleton Community Centre in April 2017.
 The council is working up the proposals further before seeking committee approval.

 Preston Road, Brighton - two new council family wheelchair bungalows

-The council rebuilt former temporary accommodation units in the grounds of two villas as two new three-bedroom wheelchair accessible bungalows with private gardens.
+The council rebuilt former temporary accommodation units in the grounds of two villas as two new three-bedroom bungalows for wheelchair users with private gardens.
 Work started in January 2015 and finished at the end of July that year.
-Both the homes were let through Homemove at affordable rents to households who needed to move to a fully wheelchair accessible home.
+Both the homes were let through Homemove at affordable rents to households who needed to move to a wheelchair user home.

 Robert Lodge South , Whitehawk Road, Brighton – nine new council flats

 The Robert Lodge South block of nine one-bedroom flats on the site of the former Manor Place Housing Office was completed on 7 March 2016.
 One is designed for a full time wheelchair user and the others for residents with other mobility issues.
 The council let all the flats through Homemove at affordable rents.
 The Chair of Housing & New Homes, Councillor Anne Meadows, opened the new scheme on 10 March 2016, thanking the Robert Lodge Resident Association Committee and residents for their support for the development and welcoming new tenants.